top of page

 Combine the onions, carrots, chillies, ginger, bay leaf, white pepper, tomatoes, water, and chicken and bring to a boil.
 Turn the heat down to a gentle simmer.
 Scoop the scum that rises to the top.
 Simmer gently for 40 minutes, till the chicken is very tender.

-While the stew is simmering, pan sauté the potatoes in a few tablespoons of oil till browned and cooked through.
+While the stew is simmering, pan-sauté the potatoes in a few tablespoons of oil until browned and cooked through.
 Set aside to drain on paper towels.

 Add the whole spinach leaves to a bowl with a few tablespoons of water and microwave for 2-3 minutes till wilted.
 Alternatively, you can wilt the leaves in a pot of boiling water.
 Drain the wilted leaves through a sieve and set them aside.